quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/4g-module/README.md

 ## Prerequisites

-- Raspberry Pi with a Quectel modem or similar, which should preferably be in QMI or ECM mode.
+- Raspberry Pi with a Quectel modem or similar, which should preferably be in QMI mode.
 - `libqmi-utils` and `udhcpc` packages installed.
 - APN (Access Point Name) for your cellular network provider.

 ## Installation

 1. Install the required utilities:

    ``
    sudo apt update && sudo apt install libqmi-utils udhcpc